Hero-Image-1-2 (1)

 Global funding shortfall

-for disasters and crises.
+for disasters and crises in 2023.
 2

 $1